Sicherheit: Zwei Probleme in kvm

 the standard Red Hat Enterprise Linux kernel.

-A flaw was found in the way the x86 emulator loaded segment selectors (used
+A heap overflow flaw was found in the way QEMU-KVM emulated the e1000

-flaw to crash the guest or possibly escalate their privileges within the
+this flaw to crash the host or, possibly, escalate their privileges on the

 All KVM users should upgrade to these updated packages, which contain